Stargirl (film): Development

 On July 15, 2015, it was announced that Catherine Hardwicke was set to direct an adaptation of Jerry Spinelli's novel Stargirl for Walt Disney Pictures.
 The novel was initially adapted by Kristin Hahn who was also set to produce the film.
 Production companies involved were expected to include Gotham Group and BCDF Pictures, with the latter also financing the film.

 On February 8, 2018, it was announced that a new iteration of the screenplay had been developed, Hardwicke would be replaced by Julia Hart as director, and the film would be produced by Walt Disney Pictures.
 The film would premiere on Disney+, Disney's streaming service that launched in late 2019.
 The following month, it was confirmed that the production was in the late stages of development, that Hahn's screenplay was still being used, and that she would continue to produce alongside Ellen Goldsmith-Vein and Lee Stollman.
 Production companies were to include Gotham Group and Hahn's company Hahnscape Entertainment.
 By June 2018, Hart had polished Hahn's script with her husband Jordan Horowitz, who also served as an executive producer.

 Casting

 In 2015, it was announced that the film would star Joey King as Stargirl and Charlie Plummer as Leo, the boy who narrates the story.
 By June 2018, however, VanderWaal had been cast to star, in her debut acting role, as Stargirl.
 By August 2018, Verchere had been cast as Leo.
 By September 2018, Esposito, Brar, Stanchfield and Hernández had been cast in supporting roles.

 Filming

 Filming was originally scheduled to commence in the fall of 2015 in New Mexico.
 Principal photography was delayed, however, until September 2018 and wrapped on November 16, 2018.
 Filming locations in the state included Albuquerque and Truth or Consequences.

 Release

 Stargirl was released in the United States on March 13, 2020, by Disney+.

+The film was removed from Disney+ on May 26, 2023.
+It was released on VOD platforms including Amazon Prime Video, Google Play and Vudu on September 26, 2023.